CatShot112/APEX.PropertyEditor/README.md

 You will need to download compiled SFML binaries from [here](https://github.com/CatShot112/APEX.PropertyEditor/releases) and put libraries in `C++/external/lib/x64/`.
 Then just open solution in Visual Studio 2022 and compile.

 ## Todo
-- [ ] Implement serializer for RTPC version 1 and 3.
+- [ ] Implement serializer for RTPC version 3.
 - [ ] Implement search properties function.
 - [ ] Add ability to edit strings.